Medicaid Buy-In Program

 What health care benefits can I get?

 Medicaid Buy-In benefits are the same as regular Medicaid benefits.
-Examples:
+Some examples of benefits are:

 - Doctor / clinic visits